JeffersonLab/HydraUsersGuide/developers/database/tables.md

 # Table Descriptions

 Hydra's back end is an extensive MySQL database with numerous tables.
-A brief description of the tables and their schema is provided below.
+A brief description of the tables is provided below.

 ## AI Plots
 Used for:
 Used by:

 ## AI_Plots_Top_Classification_View
 Used for:
 Used by:

 ## Balancer Status